What is a Dental Assistant and What Do They Do?

 - Give patients pre- and post-procedure instructions

 - Schedule patient appointments

-- Prepare operatories by cleaning the room between patients, and setting up for the next procedure
+- Prepare operatories by sterilizing the room between patients, and setting up for the next procedure

 - Taking patient impressions

 - Pouring patient models

 - Making soft night guards, bleaching trays, and sports guards

 Why a Career in Dental Assisting?

 Becoming a dental assistant can be a very rewarding experience with positive job benefits: